fDirham/fajar_dirham_stream_viewer/README.md

 ### What I can improve

 Not really happy with some of the looks of the tool status blocks.
-Also might be able to clean the project up some more, better tests, better stories, better class names, etc.
+Also might be able to clean the project up some more, better tests, better stories, better class names, etc. Other than that, event stream objects are all created on page load so maybe some lazy loading there if that's costly.